Top 23 Course Creation Mistakes (And How To Avoid Them)

 For example, Apple released a couple of years ago a new language called Swift, and there was no prior warning about this, it caught most people by surprise.

-Then there was a course creator on Udemy that created a course in a couple of days where he was learning the language and trying things out on the fly, and that course was a success because it was the first to market, on a new hot topic that lots of people wanted to learn.
+Then there was a course creator on Udemy who created a course in a couple of days where he was learning the language and trying things out on the fly, and that course was a success because it was the first to market, on a new hot topic that lots of people wanted to learn.

 Needless to say, this is just not very reproducible at all!
 Do be on the lookout for new hot topics in your niche, but other than that the best and most realistic way is to build an audience slowly over time.